pocomane/brewed-in-the-apocalypse/bita-tasty.md

 ### Hourglasses

-Another way for the World to bring their ideas to the table and explore what might happen __without fixing future events__ is to attach an Hourglass to an Agent.
+Another way for the Scenarist to bring their ideas to the table and explore what might happen __without fixing future events__ is to attach an Hourglass to an Agent.

 An Hourglass is a __countdown__ with six positions.
-At each position, the World jots down a note on how the Agent, or a situation involving it, will behave and progress.
+At each position, the Scenarist jots down a note on how the Agent, or a situation involving it, will behave and progress.
 It is also ok to leave some positions empty, to have events progress more slowly, or to leave room for future inspiration.